Today’s post is about hair care and how using the right tools and products can prevent hair damage and chemical overload.

 It’s important, much like any product, to review the list of ingredients and make sure you understand exactly what you’re purchasing.

 A lot of products can misinform consumers by putting claims like “natural” or “pure” on the front of the bottles, “greenwashing” people into thinking that what they’re purchasing is good for them.
-Unfortunately, these claims aren’t regulated and companies misinform their consumers all the time.
+Unfortunately, these claims aren’t regulated and companies misinform their consumers all of the time.
 The Green Beauty Team goes into great detail about greenwashing if you care to learn more on the subject.

 Do your homework and make sure what you’re buying is not only safe, but nourishing for your scalp and hair.
-Below I’ve listed a few green products that I enjoy using and a braided hairstyle that might be fun for you to try.
+Below, I’ve listed a few green products that I enjoy using and a braided hairstyle that might be fun for you to try.

 1. The Wet Brush Earth Collection: Great for detangling and minimizing breakage.
 Made from eco friendly and sustainable bamboo. (via Amazon)

 3. John Master Organics Sea Mist Salt Spray with Lavender: Great for air-drying your hair as it adds texture and volume.
 To me, naturally styled hair is the prettiest, and it’s less damaging too!. (via Amazon)